PrerakPatelCS/WebHookTest/DesignDecisions.md

 Otherwise it would require at least 1 approver, and if you change anything in .github/ directory you need approval from the codeowner which we can set to the admin.

+Another way is to use file path restrictions.
+Restrict any changes to .github/workflows.
+And have bypass rules for admins.
+This is only in organizations not what this repo is currently.

 ### Steps

 1. Disable push to protected branches.